-The Research Mentoring-Pair Travel Award Program (RMPTA) is given in conjunction with the Research Symposium, a day-long event held at the annual ASHA Convention.
-The award is designed to foster the professional development of students and emerging scientists who have expressed an interest in, or are pursuing, research careers in communication sciences and disorders.
+The Research Mentoring-Pair Travel Award (RMPTA) is given in conjunction with the Research Symposium, a day-long event held at the annual ASHA Convention.
+The award is designed to foster the professional development of students and early-career scientists who have expressed an interest in, or are pursuing, research careers in communication sciences and disorders.

 Awarded pairs will receive ASHA Convention registration fee waivers and a $1,000 stipend ($750 to the protégé and $250 to the mentor).
 The pairs engage in activities before, during, and after Convention

 A protégé and mentor apply as a pair and must attend the Symposium together.
 The Symposium takes place all day Saturday at Convention.

 - student at the master's, clinical doctorate, or PhD level at the time of Convention, or